In the department of the Jura in Eastern France, along the banks of the river Doubs is a splendid town called Dole.

 Restaurants and terraces

-The highlight is the “little Venice” quarter, where narrow streets, canals, sluices and bridges mix together.
+The highlight is the “little Venice” quarter, where narrow streets, canals, sluices and bridges mix.
 Restaurants, cafes and terraces add a charming atmosphere.

 Canals and bridges